 Read what our fantastic guests are saying about our Grizzly Bear Photography Workshop.
 Client Comments

 We recommend trip insurance purchased from a third-party operator to protect your travel investment against medical emergencies, attendee trip cancellations, travel delays, and emergency evacuation coverage.
 All tour cancellations must be submitted in writing and will result in loss of deposit.
-Full tour fees are non-refundable if cancelled within 90 days prior to start of trip.
+Full tour fees are non-refundable if cancelled after March 1st of the year of the trip.

 The cost for the tour is $5995.00 USD.
 The lodge has limited single room availability.
 If you would like to guarantee a private room for one person, the lodges fee is an additional $1250.00 USD.
 Otherwise, guests of the same gender might be roomed together based on availability.

 To reserve a spot on this tour, we require a $1,000.00 deposit per person that is paid by credit card at the time of registration.
-Full tour payments must be completed 90 days prior to the start of the tour and are paid by check or bank transfer.
+Full tour payments must be completed by March 1st of the year of the trip, and are paid by check or bank transfer.

 Once the final trip payment has been received, the detailed trip planning documents will be sent to each guest to assist in planning for the best photography workshop.